-I find it very understandable that Thomas, Charles and Benjamin could be mistaken as a brothers after all we find the names of Thomas, Charles, and Benjamin repeated over and over in both family lines giving reason to think they shared parents but this was extremely common in Irish families, it is how the Mac and O surname were invented, because they Irish reused both Christian and surnames so much in the same physical location people need a way to know who was who so they used names and their names actually became very long names that often included both Mac and O were used to help people know who was the son of whom and who was the brother of whom.
+I find it very understandable that Thomas, Charles and Benjamin could be mistaken as a brothers after all we find the names of Thomas, Charles, and Benjamin repeated over and over in all three lines giving reason to think they share parents but repeated names was common in Irish families, it is how the Mac and O surname were invented, because they Irish reused both forenames and surnames so much in the same physical location people need a way to know who was who so they used names and their names actually became very long names because they often included both Mac and O were used to help people know who was the son of whom and who was the brother of whom.
 For example in Ireland I would be Rick Mac Conley O'Kelley meaning my father was Conley O'Kelley.

 What can be relied upon as fact is Benjamin has a Revolution War Pension Application in our national archives where he claims he was born in King and Queen County Virginia, a grandson of Charles wrote in his Bible that Charles was born in VA about 1760 and I know of no written documents to establish when and where Thomas O'Kelley was born.
 Because Charles, Francis and John O'Kelley married Mary, Delilah, and Frances Crowder and their father lived in Prince George Co, I suspect Charles, Francis, and John were also born in Prince George Co and likely grew up with the Crowder sisters.
 Thomas was a life long friend with a Collins who had ties to King and Queen Co so being a cousin and not a brother Thomas may have been also born in King and Queen.